rboudrouss/birdy/README.md

 - [ ] Add bookmarks ?
-- [ ] Add Image store, use local server in :5000
+- [ ] Add Image store
-- [ ] Add real sessions, instead of only the ID
+- [X] Add real sessions, instead of only the ID
   - [X] remove the author in body in requests (meh don't think i'll do that, the double verification is cool)
 - [X] Hash passwords
   - [ ] add salt